Valeriana (archaeological site): Description

 The city layout pattern and architecture of Valeriana matches that of the Chactún-Tamchen area to the southeast of the site.
 The city contains multiple plazas, temple pyramids, a ballgame court, and a dammed reservoir.
-All these elements are indicative of a Mayan political capital.
+All these elements are indicative of a Maya political capital.
 Researchers estimate that the site contains more than 6,500 structures.
 The site covers approximately 47 sqmi.

 Particular architectural features known as an "E-Group assemblage" indicate the founding date as being earlier than 150 AD (in the Late Preclassic period), and the city probably flourished during the Classic period of Maya civilization (c.
 250 AD).
 The researchers consider the density of building clusters in Valeriana to be second only to Calakmul.
 They estimate a human population of between 30,000 and 50,000 during the cultural peak of the city, from 750 to 850 AD.
 Additionally, researchers believe that Valeriana's social structure and urban density may indicate a highly diverse, organised society in which its residents regularly interacted with their rural neighbours.